ReStartQ/anicour/README.md

 You can download the app [here](https://github.com/ReStartQ/Courier/releases).
 Check for the latest version.
 <br>
 1) Download whichever files you need from the release.
 2) If you want to install it on your computer, then get the setup exe file.
+(Recommended)
 3) There is also a stand alone version of the app that is labeled as portable and does not require installation.
 4) Use the app to track and manage your anime, manga, and light novels.